 Section 453 or 453A interest.
 If you owe interest on deferred tax from installment obligations, you must enter the amount of additional tax here.
 The special rules that impose this interest apply to nondealer sales exceeding \$150,000.
-In the description column enter only S453 or S453A, depending on whether the interest is IRC Section 453 interest or IRC Section 453A interest.
+In the description col-